-Seven (7) days if hired by January 31st

-Six (6) days if hired between February 1st and March 15th

-Five (5) days if hired between March 16th and May 15th

-Four (4) days if hired between May 16th and July 15th

-Three (3) days if hired between July 16th and August 31st
+Seven (7) days if hired by January 31st Six (6) days if hired between February 1st and March 15th Five (5) days if hired between March 16th and May 15th Four (4) days if hired between May 16th and July 15th Three (3) days if hired between July 16th and August 31st

-- c) Benefited part-time employees will receive floating holidays on a prorated basis. - d) Employees shall have the option of observing Veterans Day and/or the day after Thanksgiving in lieu of Martin Luther King Day, President's Day and/or Columbus Day.
+- c) Benefited part-time employees will receive floating holidays on a prorated basis. - d) Employees shall have the option of observing Veterans Day in lieu of Martin Luther King Day, President's Day and/or Columbus Day.
 Employees shall indicate their choice at the beginning of the calendar year, subject to management approval.